Will Atkinson

 Having begun his professional career with Hull City in 2006, Atkinson spent time on loan with Port Vale, Mansfield Town, Rochdale (twice), Rotherham United and Plymouth Argyle.
 He was promoted out of League Two with Rochdale in 2009–10.
-He signed with Bradford City in July 2012, and played in the 2013 League Cup final defeat and the 2013 League Two play-off final victory.
-He signed with Southend United in July 2013, and helped the club to win the 2015 League Two play-off final.
+He signed with Bradford City in July 2012.
+He played in the 2013 League Cup final defeat and the 2013 League Two play-off final victory.
+He signed with Southend United in July 2013 and helped the club to win the 2015 League Two play-off final.
 He signed with Mansfield Town in May 2017.
 He signed a short-term deal with Port Vale in October 2019, remaining at the club until the end of the 2019–20 season.
 He signed with Southend United in August 2021 after spending the curtailed 2020–21 season with Alfreton Town.
-He joined Boston United in June 2022.
+He joined Boston United for the 2022–23 season and Mickleover for the following season.

 Career

 Hull City

 Born in Driffield, East Riding of Yorkshire, Atkinson started his career as a trainee with Hull City.
-In December 2006, at the age of eighteen, he penned a two-and-a-half-year professional deal with the club.
+In December 2006, at the age of 18, he penned a two-and-a-half-year professional deal with the club.

-In October 2007, he joined caretaker-manager Dean Glover's Port Vale in League One for a six-week loan period.
+In October 2007, he joined caretaker manager Dean Glover's Port Vale in League One for a six-week loan period.
 He made his senior debut on 13 October, in a 1–0 defeat by Brighton & Hove Albion at Vale Park.
-Fourteen days later he won his first start, in a 2–1 win over Swindon Town.
+14 days later he won his first start, in a 2–1 win over Swindon Town.
 He made a total of four appearances for the "Valiants" before returning to Hull after Lee Sinnott replaced Glover as manager.
 Upon his return he made one substitute appearance for Hull, in an FA Cup defeat to Plymouth Argyle on 5 January.
-Later in the month he joined League Two Mansfield Town on a one-month loan.
+Later in the month, he joined League Two Mansfield Town on a one-month loan.
 Mansfield manager Bill Dearden later extended the deal into a further month, and handed Atkinson a total of ten starts and two substitute appearances.
-He had a quiet 2008–09, not joining any clubs on loan and not making an appearance for the Hull City first team, as the "Tigers" enjoyed their maiden season in the Premier League.
+He had a quiet 2008–09, not joining any clubs on loan and not making an appearance for the Hull City first-team, as the "Tigers" enjoyed their maiden season in the Premier League.